Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Effect of Regularization

-In \figureautorefname~\ref{fig:6}, we present the results of training with and without regularization (label smoothing, Mixup, and CutMix) in the 2D representation space.
+In Fig.~\ref{fig:rms_decrease_2d}, we present the results of training with and without regularization (label smoothing and Mixup) in the 2D representation space.
+See Appendix~\ref{appendix:more_result_regularization} for complete results on different regularizations and models.
 Training with regularization results in two notable changes.
-First, the RMS of features significantly decreases (top row of \figureautorefname~\ref{fig:5} and \figureautorefname~\ref{fig:6}), bringing them closer to the origin.
-Second, from the middle row of \figureautorefname~\ref{fig:5}, we observe that the proportion of data with high cosine similarity between the feature and the class center increases in the regularized models.
-These changes are examined in detail below.
+First, the RMS of features significantly decreases (Fig.~\ref{fig:rms_decrease_2d} and the top row of Fig.~\ref{fig:5}), bringing them closer to the origin.
+Second, from the middle row of Fig.~\ref{fig:5}, the proportion of data with high cosine similarity between the feature and the class center increases in the regularized models.
+(Note that the results in Fig.~\ref{fig:5} are from the original representation space, and these changes are consistently observed across various model architectures, as will be shown in Section~\ref{sec:4_5}.)
+Detailed analysis is as follows.

+\textbf{Decrease in RMS.} The following theorem explains the phenomenon of RMS decrease due to regularization.